Dargaville: Geography

 The nearby Ripirō Beach has the longest unbroken stretches of sand beach in New Zealand and is largely drivable from one end to the other.
 This beach is home of the famous local shellfish delicacy the toheroa.
 Overexploitation in the 1950s and 1960s caused the population of the shellfish to decline so much that public gathering of the shellfish is now prohibited.

-Dargaville is the gateway to the Waipoua Forest, a protected forest sanctuary and home of the biggest specimens of kauri tree in New Zealand, Tāne Mahuta (Māori, meaning "Lord of the Forest") being chief amongst them.

-Dargaville is situated by the Wairoa River, with the rural locality of Turiwiri based across the river from the Dargaville Wairoa River Bridge.
+Dargaville is situated by the Wairoa River, with the rural locality of Turiwiri-based across the river from the Dargaville Wairoa River Bridge.
 Dargaville also houses several boat moorings and a central wharf adjacent to the town centre.
 The river is tidal when it passes through Dargaville.

 Dargaville also includes the previously established village of Mangawhare, with both areas being separated by the Kaihu River – a tributary of the Wairoa.
 Beyond Mangawhare lies the rural locality of Aoroa, which borders Mount Weasley and Harding Park.

 Climate

 Köppen-Geiger climate classification system classifies its climate as oceanic (Cfb) with warm summers and mild winters.